GatoGraphQL/GatoGraphQL/README.md

       Header add Access-Control-Allow-Methods POST
     </IfModule>

-### Improvements for deploying to PROD
+### Mangling, Minifying and Bundling of .css, .js and .tmpl.js files

-PoP allows to include either all registered .css and .js files from all plug-ins (suitable for DEV environment),  or 1 .css + 1 .js + 1 .tmpl.js bundled and minified versions of all those files (suitable for PROD environment).
+PoP allows to include either all registered .css, .js and .tmpl.js files from all plug-ins (suitable for DEV environment),  or 1 .css + 1 .js + 1 .tmpl.js bundled and minified versions of all those files (suitable for PROD environment).
 In wp-config.php:

 `define('POP_SERVER_USEMINIFIEDFILES', true);`